askbow/py-ucsd-api-lib/README.md

 # Goals
 - Clear GET / DO separation is one of my primary goals; i.e. each function MUST either GET a state or DO something (change state); other options are possible - I'll be flexible with that
-- all functions MUST return either a directly usable (parsed) data structures, or None in case of failures
+- all functions MUST return either a directly usable (parsed) data structures, or None in case of failures (so it's easy to check against them)
-- failures MUST be logged
+- failures MUST be logged somehow, but we can't stop working entirely, as this is supposed to be a backend

 # Usage
 Just 'from pyucsd import *' should be enouth.